 Decision 2: Which cataract surgery procedure to have?

 If your doctor identifies that you have cataracts in both eyes, he or she may propose first operating on the eye with the denser cataract.
 If surgery is successful and your vision improves to a large extent, you may elect to go without surgery on your other eye.
-However, most people get noteworthy benefits from having the second eye operation as well.
-It includes improved depth perception and as well as one’s ability to drive and read.
+However, most people get noteworthy benefits from having a second eye operation as well.
+It includes improved depth perception as well as one’s ability to drive and read.